pmita/codaro.io/courses/svelt/basics.md

 date: "2023-01-08"
 ---

-This is some next.js based content
+This is some svelt based content